SAML-Toolkits/ruby-saml/UPGRADING.md

 - Upgrade your project to minimum Ruby 3.0, JRuby 9.4, or TruffleRuby 22.
 - Upgrade RubySaml to `1.17.x`.
 Note that RubySaml `1.17.x` is compatible with up to Ruby 3.3.

-### Root namespace changed to RubySaml
+### Root "OneLogin" namespace changed to "RubySaml"

 RubySaml version `2.0.0` changes the root namespace from `OneLogin::RubySaml::` to just `RubySaml::`.
-This will require you to search your codebase for the string `OneLogin::` and remove it as appropriate.
+Please remove `OneLogin::` and `onelogin/` everywhere in your codebase.
 Aside from this namespace change, the class names themselves have intentionally been kept the same.

+Note that the project folder structure has also been updated accordingly.
+Notably, the directory `lib/onelogin/schemas` is now `lib/ruby_saml/schemas`.

-For backward compatibility, the alias `OneLogin = Object` has been set, so `OneLogin::RubySaml::` will still work.
+For backward compatibility, the alias `OneLogin = Object` has been set, so `OneLogin::RubySaml::` will still work as before.
+This alias will be removed in RubySaml version `2.1.0`.

+### Root "XMLSecurity" namespace changed to "RubySaml::XML"

+RubySaml version `2.0.0` changes the namespace `RubySaml::XML::` to `RubySaml::XML::`.
+Please search your codebase for `RubySaml::XML::` and replace it as appropriate.
+In addition, you must replace direct usage of `require 'xml_security'` with `require 'ruby_saml/xml'`.

+For backward compatibility, the alias `XMLSecurity = RubySaml::XML` has been set, so `RubySaml::XML::` will still work as before.
 This alias will be removed in RubySaml version `2.1.0`.

 ### Security: Change default hashing algorithm to SHA-256 (was SHA-1)